tonyspiro/react-chat-app/README.md

 ```
 npm start
 ```
-Run the following commands to run the app in development with hot reloading:
+View the app running in production at [http://loaclhost:3000](http://loaclhost:3000) Run the following commands to run the app in development with hot reloading:
 ```
 npm start server